RichardLitt/low-resource-languages/README.md

 Looking for code languages?
 Take a look at [the awesome collection of other awesome lists](https://github.com/sindresorhus/awesome).

+_Currently, this is only a list of Github repositories.
+Any and all other submissions welcome._

 # Generic Github Repositories

   * [NLTK](https://github.com/nltk/nltk) *Python* Natural Language Tool Kit.
 NLTK Source http://nltk.github.com/